 A felony offense is typically defined as an offense that can carry a punishment of one year or more.
 In the real world it means an offense that can prevent a person from getting a good job or quality housing for a lifetime.
 Many states provide ways to expunge a felony or take other steps to mitigate what would otherwise be a permanent problem.

-For Felony record expungement in Arizona, California, Florida, Minnesota, New Jersey, Nevada, Pennsylvania, Texas, Utah or Washington, we recommend the expungement law firm RecordGone.com.
-Visit their site for a FREE ELIGIBILITY TEST.
+For Felony record expungement in Arizona, California, Florida, Minnesota, New Jersey, Nevada, Pennsylvania, Texas, Utah or Washington, please see this site's sponsor RecordGone.com.
+Visit their site for a free eligibility test.
 877-573-7273

 Choosing the wrong attorney to expunge your felony can cost you your only chance of successfully expunging your felony conviction.
 When choosing a felony expungement attorney, make certain they specialize in expungement.
 While any licensed attorney can represent you in court, choosing a specialized expungement attorney can make the difference when it comes to having your felony expunged.